lmagyar/prim-sync/README.md

 - Write SD card (with Primitive FTPd and Storage Access Framework) ***( !!! fast operation currently requires the forked Primitive FTPd !!! )***
 - Dual access in case of SD card (reading plain-old file-system for fast scan and download, and writing with the slower Storage Access Framework)
 - Failsafe, restartable operation (costs some time, renames on SD card are slow)
-- Connect to zeroconf (DNS-SD) servers
+- Connect through zeroconf (DNS-SD)

 #### Notes on following local symlinks